Requests and Holds

 This is Horizon’s way of telling you that the items are not available for system wide holds.

-Some requests can only be placed for items at the borrower’s home library.
+Some requests can only be placed for items at the borrower’s home library (ex.
+Playaway Launchpads, Board Games, etc.).

-If another library in our system makes an inter-library loan request for an item that is currently in use, then you can place a request for that library.
+If an out-of-province library requests an item currently in use then place a request on the item using your own library’s account.
 Horizon will remind you about the request when the item is checked in.

-To open the borrower record for another library:
+To open the borrower record for your library:

 • go to the checkout window

-• type its 3-letter code directly into the barcode field
+• type its 3-letter code for your library directly into the barcode field

 • click on OK or press [Enter]